department-of-veterans-affairs/va.gov-team/platform/call-center/tier-3-escalation-process.md

 ## When to engage the Call Center Team

-**General Rule:** The Call Center team will make every effort to include ALL pertinent infromation on the issue.
+**General Rule:** The VSP Call Center team will make every effort to include ALL pertinent infromation on the issue.
 However, if more details are needed...
 - Find the appropriate github ticket relating to the issue
 - @ all Call Center team members to be notified
 - Enter in all details or questions concerning the issue
-  - Not all customers are fluid in technical terms, please attempt to use layman terminology for best responses
+  - Not all customers are fluent in technical terms.
+Please attempt to use layman terminology for best responses
-  - Be as detailed as possible to prevent or lessen multiple interactions with the customer which will only cause frustration
+  - Be as detailed as possible to prevent or lessen multiple interactions with the user which will only cause frustration
-- A Call Center team member will reach out to the customer within 24 hours of the request
+- A Call Center team member will reach out to the user within 24 hours of the request

 #### Still not sure?